jmakings/MiXCR-Pipeline/README.md

 MiXCR is a universal framework that derives quantitated BCR and TCR clonotype information from raw DNA and RNA sequences.
 Here, it is used to derive TCR clonotype information from bulk RNA-seq data.

 This is carried out across a few steps, each of which contains its own bash script:
-1. **Concatenation**: Creating merged read 1 and read 2 fastqs for each sample, by concatenating across lanes.
+1. **Concatenation**: <br>Creating merged read 1 and read 2 fastqs for each sample, by concatenating across lanes.
 Script: [concat_split_lanes.sh](https://github.com/jmakings/MiXCR-Pipeline/blob/main/concat_split_lanes.sh)
 2. **MiXCR Run**: Aligns, assembles, extends, and exports clonotypes to tsv files.
 Script: [mixcr_analyze_concat.sh](https://github.com/jmakings/MiXCR-Pipeline/blob/main/mixcr_analyze_concat.sh)